what can i feed ish if run out of food at home

 By feeding carnivorous fish, you can experiment with various meat-based food choices.
 Their sharp teeth and large mouth make it easier for them to consume proteins.
 They would undoubtedly appreciate live or frozen food as a change from pellets or flakes.

-Here are a few examples of food you can feed them:
+Here are a few examples of fish food alternatives you can feed them:

 • Shrimp